-Stewardship of the State Arts Collection is the responsibility of the Department of Cultural Resources and the State Arts Council and meets professional standards of collection management.
-Repairs to artwork in the State Arts Council’s collections are funded through the state arts fund and through Department of Cultural Resources allocated Conservation funds.
+Stewardship of the State Arts Collection is the responsibility of the Department of Natural and Cultural Resources and the State Arts Council and meets professional standards of collection management.
+Repairs to artwork in the State Arts Council’s collections are funded through the state arts fund and through Department of Natural and Cultural Resources allocated Conservation funds.

 *New Hampshire’s Percent for Art legislation applies to the first $15,000,000 of the bid contract price of each new building or major addition authorized by the capital budget to be paid from the general fund.
 “Major addition'' is defined as any addition which increases the square footage of the building to which it is being added by 25 percent or more.
 Contracts for the following projects are excluded: repairs; the University system of New Hampshire; projects paid for by the highway fund, fish and game fund, or federal funds; and self-liquidating projects.